 Bookings and conditions of entry

-Unexpected guests on the other hand must complete a contact tracing register providing the complete name, email address, a contact number, and the time of attendance.
+Unexpected guests on the other hand must complete a contact tracing register to provide the complete name, email address, contact number, and time of attendance.

-Meanwhile, guests who must be refused entry includes the following persons:
+Meanwhile, guests who must be refused entry include the following persons: